Erica Sullivan (swimmer): Personal life

 Sullivan's father, John, a former swimmer for the University of Wisconsin, died of esophageal cancer when she was 16.
 In the aftermath, she dealt with mental health issues.
 “I'm proud of the mental health barriers that I got through, with my dad dying in 2017 and really hitting a rock bottom in 2018 from the stress of losing a parent at age 16 and having to get over the anxiety, the panic attacks, the depression, the PTSD, all that,” she said during the Olympic Trials in Omaha.

-Sullivan is lesbian and is currently dating Austin-based activist Izzy Richards.
+Sullivan is lesbian.
 Sullivan's mother, Maco, is Japanese.

 Sullivan has a YouTube channel she started on August 4, 2014, and where she has published swimming-related content.
 Her first video, publicly published on December 14, 2014, was a vlog covering her team, the Sandpipers of Nevada, at the Junior National Swimming Championships in December 2014.

 Since 2020, Sullivan has produced an annual Twitter thread comparing swimming to films nominated for Academy Awards for the year.